SkifflePatMedia/website/index.md

 # WHat?
 what:
-    title: What is SkifflePat?
+    title: What is SkifflePatMedia?

     slides:
         - slide:
+          align: -center
           number: 1
           img: assets/assets/img/iphone.jpg
-          title: Native app for phone
-          description: SonityWolf will be natively compatible with Android and iOS, each app is going to be also a GPU native node added to the network.
+          title: Digital Marketing Tailors with a knack for Social Media and AI
         - slide:
           align: -left
           number: 2